billfitzgerald/infosec-primer/testing_scenarios.md

 ## E10.1 Summary

-Many applications use APIs to retrieve information from the application's servers.
+Many applications use [APIs](glossary.md#h.glossary-api) to retrieve information from the application's servers.
 API stands for "Application Programming Interface".
 In simple terms, an API will typically fetch raw data from the server to be rendered for display by the application, as opposed to fetching pre-formatted HTML pages.
 APIs are more common for mobile applications than browser-based applications but are utilized by both.
-The URL for an API will commonly include "api" in the URL, and will have parameters in the URL or in the message body.
+The URL for an API will often include "api" in the URL, and will have parameters in the URL or in the message body.
 Examples of APIs will be shown in the "Setup and tests" discussion below.

 The tests in this section focus on checking whether information from the tester's account can be accessed through an API without proper authentication.

-More advanced tests that attempt to modify API parameters are beyond the scope of this section of the test plan, because they are likely to access other users' information if the application does not implement proper controls.
+More advanced tests that attempt to modify API parameters are beyond the scope of this section of the test plan.
+Attempts to modify API parameters should be done with extreme caution because they are likely to access other users' information if the application does not implement proper controls.

 ## E10.2 Exploitability and impact

-Since APIs can be accessed by anyone on the network, security flaws in APIs are highly exploitable and can be used in remote attacks.
+Since APIs can be accessed by anyone on the network, security flaws in APIs are highly exploitable and can be used in [remote attacks](glossary.md#h.glossary-remote-attack).
 The impact of these types of exploits is dependent on the kinds of information that can be retrieved from the API, but can be very serious and potentially expose all the information that the application can access to an attacker.
+Even minimal leakage via an API flaw can be used as a foundation for crafting a more sophisticated attack.

 ## E10.3 Setup and tests

 For browser-based applications, Firebug or OWASP ZAP (external proxy) can be used to examine the application's network transactions.
 For mobile applications, the mobile device must be configured to send its network transactions through OWASP ZAP.
-Refer to the setup section for proxies and mobile devices for more details.
+Refer to Section C4.3 [Mobile device (or browser) on different computer than the proxy](getting_started.md#h.toolkit-zap-proxy-different-box) for specific instructions.

 Since each application is different, the first step is to exercise the functionality of the application and examine the network transactions for API requests.
 The URL of an API will often include 'api' in the URL.
 Regardless of this, the typical characteristics of API calls are requests containing parameters in the URL, which return raw data and not formatted HTML.
 This image shows an example of an API request: